lweller/printmaps-ui/README.md

 # Change Log

-## Version 0.0.1
+## Version 0.0.3 (not released yet)

-* Initial alpha version providing simple selection of an area on a map and allowing to render it
+* Fixed action not triggered when not clicking in the center zone of a button
+* Added tooltips for map project states and actions
+* Added German and French translations

 ## Version 0.0.2